eighteeneightythree/docs-1.0/content/The medical long case.md

 Attention should be paid to existing investigations and the ones that the student would like to order and what they expect to find.
 Remember that [[Only test if you already know the result|tests should be ordered only if they are likely to alter management]].

 ## Management plan
-The management plan should be based on all the latest [[Where to find guidlines|evidence and guidelines]] which you should have [[Keeping up to date with the medical literature|read extensively and understood completely]]...
+The management plan should be based on all the latest [[Where to find guidelines|evidence and guidelines]] which you should have [[Keeping up to date with the medical literature|read extensively and understood completely]]...

 # Links:

 ---
-#incomplete
+#medicine